madeline-michaelis/variant-annotation/README.md

 ## Importing to Geneious for SNP Identification

-If you plan on using this in Geneious to use their SNP identification tool I suggest these steps
+If you plan on using this in Geneious to use their SNP identification tool I suggest these steps:
-1) Make a folder for each reference
+1) Make a folder for each reference.
-2) Load the gbff file from bakta - this ensures that you will have the gene annotations
+2) Load the gbff file from bakta - this ensures that you will have the gene annotations.
-3) Import the sorted.bam files from Step 03 (samtools output) to the corresponding folders
+3) Import the sorted.bam files from Step 03 (samtools output) to the corresponding folders.
-4) Use the SNP identification tool, minimum cov 10x and 95% coverage
+4) Use the SNP identification tool, minimum cov 10x and 95% coverage.
 5) Once you have the output click on Annotations > Variants, and Columns > Manage Columns.
 Make sure all columns, including the gene names, are shown in the table.
-Export to CSV or TSV
+Export to CSV or TSV.
 6) Use Python or R or process all the tables.

 ## References